Written By: Chloe Wilson BSc(Hons) Physiotherapy

 Problems in either the bone of surrounding soft tissues can cause sharp pain in big toe.
 Toe pain may come on suddenly with and injury or gradually over time for no obvious cause.

-Here we start by looking at the most common causes of sharp pain in the big toe, how they present and how to treat them.
-Then we go on to look at some of the less common causes of big toe pain.
+Here we start by looking at the most common causes, how they present and how to treat them.
+Then we go on to look at some of the less common causes of sharp big toe pain.
 If your pain is also affecting the other toes, check out the toe pain article.

 Sudden sharp pain in the big toe is often caused by gout, a specific type of inflammatory arthritis.